theolivenbaum/resin/README.md

 - vector database where the key is a 64-bit vector that may or may not translate into a string  (it's up to you) and the payload is a list of Int64's.
 What the payload translates into is also your choice.
-- execution node that stores lists of Int64's where the key is either that size of a word or a query expression.
+- execution node ("postings server") that stores lists of Int64's where the key is either that size of a word or a query expression.
 Each node in an expression tree carries a key and also define either an AND, OR or NOT set operation.

-Locally it's a vector space model and remotely it's a search engine.
+Remotely it's the kind of search engine that lets you talk to your data using natural language or structured queries.
+Locally it's a vector space modelling tool.

+You can install it in the cloud, distributed onto many machines, each one carrying collections of collections and indices for each (analyzed) key in each collection while running one central postings server.
+Or you can run it on your laptop.

 The main culprit is (the embeddable) [VectorNode](https://github.com/kreeben/resin/blob/master/src/Sir.Store/VectorNode.cs).
 With it you can define and then traverse a 64-bit wide vector space containing anything that is willing to be constrained by it.

 One application of such an architecture is a language model framework.
 Another is a string database.
-But what can you do with those?
+Here is a non-exhaustive list of features.

 ### Features